Exiv2/exiv2/git_guidelines.md

 log --oneline` and on GitHub.
 The 80 characters limit ensures that the message does not wrap.

-Please avoid overly generic commit messages like "fixed a bug", instead write e.g. "fixed an overflow in the TIFF parser".
-If your commit fixes a specific issue on GitHub then provide its number in the commit message.
-A message of the form "fixes #aNumber" result in GitHub automatically closing issue #aNumber once the issue got merged (please write that in the detailed description below the summary).
-If the commit fixes an issue that got a CVE assigned, then you must mention the CVE number in the commit message.
-Please also mention it in commit messages for accompanying commits (like adding regression tests), so that downstream package maintainers can cherry-pick the respective commits easily.
+Commit messages SHOULD not be overly generic like "fixed a bug", instead write e.g. "fixed an overflow in the TIFF parser".

-If you have trouble finding a brief summary that fits into 80 characters, then you should probably split your commit.
+If you have trouble finding a brief summary that fits into 80 characters, then you SHOULD split your commit.

 ## When to commit

+- Commits SHOULD be atomic, i.e. they should contain **one** self-contained change.

+- Large formatting changes SHOULD be separate commits for each source file (that way changes can be reviewed easily, as formatting changes result in very noisy diffs)

+- Changes made in different source which do not make sense without each other SHOULD be committed together

+- Changes made in the same file which do not belong together SHOULD not be committed together

+- If changes are requested during the code review, then they SHOULD be included in the previous already created commits or added as a fixup commit.
+A bigger change (like a new function or class) CAN require a separate commit.

+- Every commit should keep the code base in a buildable state.
+The test suite needn't pass on every commit, but must pass before being merged into `master` or a maintenance branch.

+### Example:

-Commits should be atomic, i.e. they should make one self-contained change.
-Consider the following example: you want to fix an issue, which requires you to perform two changes in two separate files to fix the issue.
+You want to fix an issue, which requires you to perform two changes in two separate files to fix the issue.
 Then you also want to reformat both files using clang-format and add a regression test or a unit test.

 This would result in the following commits:
 1. the fix for the issue in the two source files